mrh929/magisk-wifiadb/README.md

 With this module one can have WiFi ADB enabled at all times irresepctive of whether an app is using it(ADB) or not.

-A default PORT for wireless debugging is 5555.
-But with this module you can configure the PORT to one that only YOU know.
-This way your Wireless debugging(WiFi ADB) will be secure and private(SAFE)

 ## Feature